nineinchnick/yii2-usr/README.md

 * viewing and updating a minimal user profile along with changing password

 It's goal is to be easier to integrate into current projects by not requiring to modify existing user database table and model.
-Only the UserIdentity class is used to provide all business logic by implementing few provided interfaces.
+Only the User class is used to provide all business logic by implementing few provided interfaces.

-Key differences from yii-user:
+Key features:

 * smaller codebase, easier to read/review
 * use good password hashing
 * no need to modify current tables and models
-* bundled mailer class
 * built-in Hybridauth for logging using social site identities
 * built-in Google Authenticator for two step authentication using one time passwords

 Currently, there is no admin user managment provided and it is not planned.
-The reason for this is that the CRUDs vary much in every project and it should not be time-expensive to create another one for users utilizing interfaces implemented in UserIdentity for this module.
+The reason for this is that the CRUDs vary much in every project and it should not be time-expensive to create another one for users utilizing interfaces implemented in User class for this module.
 Actions provided by this module does not require any more authorization than checking if a user is logged in.
 An admin interface on the other hand requires to define auth items to check for access.

 # Installation